Sample 1

 Now I wonder if that should give us pause.
 It seems that something is picking and choosing what we pay attention to.
 This something is not us.
 Or, if it is us, it is an automatic part of us.
 It is a part over which we have only limited control.

 You can also notice this limitation of control in what we want.
 If you were to put a video camera in front of a random passerby on the street, and ask them, What is it you want in life?
 I think they’d say something like this: I just want everyone to live in peace with one another.
 I want everyone to treat each other fairly and to get along with one another and be happy.
 That is what most people would say, I think.
 It’s what their consciences would tell them to say to the camera.
-I don’t think they’d mention the anxieties that keep them up at night.
-We all want security.
+I don’t think they’d have the words to list off all the other desires that come to us automatically, but we immediately recognize them when we see them on a slip of paper in a fortune cookie, or in our horoscope.
+We all want to get to the next rung up.
 We want to be part of the inner circle.
 Deep within is a desire to be one of the gang.
 We want to be approved.
 To achieve status.
 To be not alone.
 We want to see our children thriving.
 All of us long to be loved.
-I don’t think that the person on the street would confess to the camera that whenever she is in a meeting, her mind reads the room to make sure she’s in the inner circle.
+I don’t think that the person on the street would confess to the camera that whenever she is in a meeting, her eyes read the room to make sure she’s in the inner circle.
 I don’t think she’d realize that one of the reasons why she was parroting the words, I just want everyone to live in peace with one another is because what she wants is to say the right thing to make sure that she fits in, and so that anyone who sees her on YouTube won’t call her up or chew her out on social media.
 But how many of us are actually aware of what happens in our minds in a split second?
 Aren’t these algorithms working under our conscious minds?

 It appears, at least, to be ancient.
 Remember what we can’t filter out: nakedness, gossip, and escaped zoo animals.
 They’re as arresting to us as they were to hunter-gatherers.
 They have to do procreation, belonging, and survival.